pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/11_Preparing_for_V11.md

             directory: '/var/www/html/var/config/custom_reports'
     ```

-- [Web2Print] Please keep in mind that deprecated `HeadlessChrome` will need to be replaced with the new processor `Chrome` when starting using 11.
+- [Web2Print] Please keep in mind that the deprecated processor `HeadlessChrome` needs to be replaced with the new processor `Chrome` in Pimcore 11.